 To minimize damage to the coffee roots, you can also use a winch plough to plough the rows between two rows of coffee, going 50 cm deep and alternating between ploughing one row, tossing one row, and pushing the following year.

 The plough trench is where manure is applied, and the plot’s weeds are greened, much like the trench excavated in the tank’s edge.
 The use of a winch is efficient since it eliminates the need for physical labour, allows for deep ploughing, completes the task fast, and results in fewer broken coffee leaves because the plough is outside the lot and can only be controlled by the operator.

-Keep the grass cut along the coffee row, so the coffee does not have to compete with weeds.
-After cleaning and weeding, fertilize coffee.
+Keep the grass cut along the coffee row so the coffee does not have to compete with weeds.
+After cleaning and weeding, fertilize the coffee.
 The following are the fertilizer types and dosages:

 – Organic fertilizer: once every two to three years, apply 20 to 30 m3 of organic fertilizer per hectare, or apply microbial organic fertilizer at a rate of 1 to 2 tons per hectare.
 Apply organic fertilizers while creating trenches for green pressing in coffee gardens.

 – Lime powder: sprinkle uniformly throughout the land, make as much contact with the soil as possible, and fertilize 300–400 kg/ha annually.
 There is no need to fill the ground.

 Use fertilizer with the following dosage, NPK 16-16-8-13S or NPK 20-20-15-TE: